dkulyk/pulsestaking/README.md

 # Staking functionality for Pulse project

-There will be two contracts: the staking contract and a separate conversion contract.
+This project contains two contracts: a staking contract and a separate conversion contract.

-The staking contract will be based on the staking contract by Synthetix (https://github.com/Synthetixio/synthetix/blob/c53070db9a93e5717ca7f74fcaf3922e991fb71b/contracts/StakingRewards.sol).
-The contract will be kept as close to the original as possible.

 ## Conversion contract

-We will implement a separate contract which is in charge of converting the blockchain's native asset into reward ERC20 tokens.
+The conversion contract is in charge of converting the blockchain's native asset into reward ERC20 tokens, and to hold staking reward assets until they are flushed to the staking contract.

-Whenever native assets are input to the contract it automatically converts it to the reward token and sends to the staking contract to increase the reward.
+Whenever native assets are input to the contract it automatically converts it to the reward token.
+The tokens are then kept in the contract, until flushed.

+Anyone can flush all of the reward tokens in the contract to the staking contract, whenever.
+Flushing notifies the staking contract of the new rewards and its reward rates are adjusted accordingly.

 For the purpose of this project it is assumed that the reward token is a wrapped token which can be obtained by depositing native asset to a specific wrapper contract and getting the wrapped token in return.
-It is assumed that an address is available for the wrapped token.
-No real trading or anything like that will be implemented.
+It is assumed that an address is available for the wrapped token when a real deployment is done.
+No real trading or anything like is implemented.

 ### Functionality:

 - Whenever native assets are sent to this contract, the assets are converted to a wrapped version (also called the reward token) and kept in this contract
 - Function to flush all reward tokens in the contract to the staking contract.
 This also notifies the staking contract of the new rewards.
 This is callable by anyone
-- Reward tokens are sent to this contract from the marketplace contract
+- Reward tokens can be sent to this contract from wherever for later flushing
 - No other functionality: no owners, no special access, nothing more

 ## Staking contract

-The staking contract is heavily based on a staking contract from Synthetix.
-Only minor modifications are done to the original Synthetix contract.
+The staking contract is based on the staking contract by Synthetix (https://github.com/Synthetixio/synthetix/blob/c53070db9a93e5717ca7f74fcaf3922e991fb71b/contracts/StakingRewards.sol).
+The contract will be kept as close to the original as possible.

 ### Original Synthetix features